 Study abroad experience was a great experience for me.
 I learned a lot and had some great memories.
 But, you should not make the mistake of assuming that it will be all rosy.
 At times, it will be hard and emotionally taxing.
 But believe me; you will come out as a stronger and more confident person.
 It’s all about getting out of your comfort zone, express yourself, have fun, and keep learning every day.
-Here are the Ten Biggest Challenges That I Faced During My Study Abroad Experience at Aston University in the UK.
+Here are the Ten Biggest Challenges I Faced While Studying Abroad.

-Ten Biggest Challenges That I Faced During My Study Abroad Experience at Aston University in the UK
+Ten Biggest Challenges That I Faced During While Studying Abroad

 Home Sickness & Loneliness

 The first two-three months were actually quite hard for me.
 I arrived in the UK in the month of September.
 Winter was not too far.
 Winters in the UK are very long.
 So, it was quite depressing at times.
-I used to stay in the University Accommodation within the campus.
+I used to stay at the University Accommodation within the campus.
 I was sharing the flat with 5 other students.
 All of us have had our own individual rooms.
-We used to share kitchen, toilet and shower.
+We used to share a kitchen, toilet, and shower.
 I was away from family, friends, and relatives.
 I didn’t know anyone in the UK.
-After the classes and practicals, I was on my own most of the times.
+After the classes and practicals, I was on my own most of the time.

 Due to the time difference with India, calling home was also not feasible.
 Calling friends frequently was also not too feasible as I had to worry about the bills of the ISD calls.
 Before coming to the UK, I used to stay in the Boys Hostel of my College in Asansol.
 Just like any other Hostel in India, boys hardly feel lonely or get bored in Indian College Hostels.
 So, it was quite a cultural shock for me.